build-trust/ockam-documentation/guides/examples/basic-web-app.md

 {% endcode %}

-Lines 12 and 13 are where we establish out connection to the database, at this point it's simply pointing to localhost.
+Lines 12 and 13 are where we establish out connection to the database, at this point it's simply pointing to `localhost`.
 If you're running a local postgres instance then starting this Flask app will now show you how many times you've visited it, storing each new visit in the database.

-Notes to run the example:
+Before doing any Ockam related tasks, feel free to run the Python script now by following the instructions below:
-- You also need to add following Python dependencies by running:
+1. You also need to add following Python dependencies by running:
-  - Flask: `pip3 install flask`
+    - `Flask`: `pip3 install flask`
-  - psycopg2: `pip3 install psycopg2-binary`
+    - `psycopg2`: `pip3 install psycopg2-binary`
-- To run this Flask app (`main.py`) use: `flask --app main run`
+2. To run this `Flask` app (`main.py`) type:
+    - `flask --app main run`
+3. To see it running in a web browser open this URL: `http://127.0.0.1:5000/`

 ### Moving the database

+> In our story about our imaginary company and team of three, the following steps would
+> have been performed by Akira, our database admin.
+You can simply follow these steps on
+> your machine.

-Now we can add Ockam into the mix 🎉.
-Lets change the port that the database server is listening on to `5433` (_the default port is `5432`_).
+Before we can add Ockam into the mix, first lets change the port that the database server is listening on to `5433` (_the default port is `5432`_).
 This will ensure that we're not simply using the existing communication channel.

 There are two approaches to doing this: